aboutcircles/circles-nethermind-plugin/docs/new-rpc-example-requests.md

 ### circles_getAggregatedTrustRelationsEnriched

-**Description**: Get categorized trust relations (mutual/trusts/trustedBy) with full avatar info pre-loaded.
-Enhanced version of `circles_getAggregatedTrustRelations`.
+**Description**: Get categorized trust relations (mutual/trusts/trustedBy) with avatar metadata pre-loaded.
+Use `circles_getAggregatedTrustRelations` if you also need timestamps/expiry fields.

 **Parameters**: